homezhan/artoolkit-docs/1_Getting_Started/about_feature_comparison.md

 * Support for chroma-keying of video streams

 ##Developer Experience
-* Full support for latest developer environments, including Xcode 6.x for iOS and OS X, Visual Studio 2013 for Windows, and Eclipse for Android.
+* Full support for latest developer environments, including Xcode 6.x for iOS and OS X, Visual Studio 2013 for Windows, and Eclipse for Android
 * Vastly improved documentation, including new and improved reference documentation for over 350 API calls, as well as detailed guides and tutorials